prtkgpt/questdb.io/docs/concept/symbol.md

 ## Advantages

-- reduced complexity of database schemas by removing the need for explicit extra tables and joins.
+- Reduced complexity of database schemas by removing the need for explicit extra tables and joins.
-- transparent to the user: exact same behaviour as if the table was storing string values, without the burden of actually doing so.
+- Transparent to the user: exact same behaviour as if the table was storing string values, without the burden of actually doing so.
-- greatly improved query performance (comparing and writing `int` instead of `string`)
+- Greatly improved query performance (comparing and writing `int` instead of `string`).
-- greatly improved storage efficiency (storing `int` instead of `string`)
+- Greatly improved storage efficiency (storing `int` instead of `string`).

 :::note